qdrant/qdrant/docs/roadmap/README.md

 * :eyes: Search scenarios
   * [ ] Diversity search - search for vectors that are different from each other
+  * [ ] Discovery search - constrain the space in which the search is performed
   * [ ] Sparse vectors search - search for vectors with a small number of non-zero values
-  * [ ] Grouping requests - search within payload-defined groups
+  * [x] Grouping requests - search within payload-defined groups
-  * [ ] Different scenarios for recommendation API
+  * [x] Different scenarios for recommendation API

 ---

 * Additionally
   * [ ] Extend full-text filtering support
     * [ ] Support for phrase queries
     * [ ] Support for logical operators
-  * [ ] Simplify update of collection parameters
+  * [x] Simplify update of collection parameters